-Attorney Merwine's career in the law had early promise when she won the Monroe County Law Day Essay Competition at age 17, when she was just a junior at Pleasant Valley High School in Monroe
+Attorney Merwine's career in the law had early promise when she won the Monroe County Law Day Essay Competition at age 17, when she was just a junior at Pleasant Valley High School in Monroe County, PA.

-County, PA.
 She went on to win many scholastic achievements, including National Honor Society in high school and Phi Beta Kappa in college.
-Determined to get started with her career as an attorney, she graduated from college in three years; obtained her Certified Public Accountant license while in law school, and graduated second in her law school class.
+Determined to get started with her career as an attorney, she graduated from college in three years; obtained her Certified Public Accountant license while in law school and graduated second in her law school class.
 She is unmatched among her peers in scholastic achievement and accolades.
 Here are some of her accomplishments:

-Lehigh University -- B.S. in Accounting, Highest Honors
+Lehigh University, B.S.in Accounting, Highest Honors

-Dickinson School of Law - J.D. magna cum laudeDickinson School of Law, Law Review, Merit Scholarship
+Dickinson School of Law - J.D. magna cum laude

-Georgetown University -- Masters in Taxation.
+Georgetown University Masters in Taxation.